asciamanna/asciamanna.github.io/_drafts/the-bolden-rule-and-software-development-teams.md

 On the surface, it may seem like a terrible idea to apply the Bolden Rule to software development, right?
 Teams who produce bugs that they struggle to fix certainly shouldn't be looking to turn these bugs into features.
 But what if instead of applying it to bugs in the code, we apply it to the way software development teams work?
 What if those of us in positions of influence can apply _the Bolden Rule_ to help change the thinking of organizations?
 I contend that anyone, software engineers, managers, consultants, anyone with some influence can apply this rule.

 Let's look at a very common, but misguided example.
-Nearly every software organization wants their teams to create code faster.
+Nearly every software organization wants its teams to create code faster.
 Typically software organizations try the same things over and over again to no avail.
 They add more developers because surely more hands-on keyboards will create more code in less time.
-They add more process and more management because that should help make the team more "efficient" and ensure everyone is constantly busy and no one is slacking on the job.
-These practices often result in further team slowdowns, so that more people, more processes, and more micromanagement is added.
-Before we know it we're stuck in a vicious cycle.
+They add more process and more management because that should help make the team more "efficient", and ensure everyone is constantly busy (i.e., there is no slacking on the job).
+When these practices slow the development workflow rather than speed it up what is the typical reaction?
+Often it is to add more people, add more process, and add more micromanagement.
+Soon enough the organization finds itself in a vicious cycle.

 What if we look at the team's speed of development not as the bug that needs fixing, but the feature?
 What could we do differently?
-Maybe instead of adding more developers, more process, and more management, we would:
+Maybe instead of adding more developers, more processes, and more management, we would:

 * Begin to focus on customer outcomes instead of the output of code
 * Focus on practices that reduce cycle time and deliver work more safely rather than making sure everyone is busy.
 Practices like decreasing work-in-progress (WIP) and collaborative development techniques (e.g., pair and mob programming)